nf-core/logos/README.md

   - Once icon is in place, delete the red circle
 - Verify the size of the entire hexagon is 5.08cm height x 4.39cm width (e.g. in Inkscape with both: Object > Transform > Scale ; Document Properties > Display > Front Page)
 - Export the image as a PNG with a resolution of 300 DPI, with the same name replacing the suffix with `.png`.
+- Copy your new SVG into the next free space (deleting the red placeholder) in the `nf-core-hexagon-sticker-preview.svg` file,
+  - Export at 300 DPI as a PNG with the same name replacing the suffix with `.png`.
+  - Keep the file size as horizontal A4!

 For printing, to ensure that the hexagon sticker will be be compatible with other hexagon stickers, the following specifications should be followed (as per the 'official hexagon' '[Sticker Standards](https://sticker.how/)'):